 Together with Anne Teresa De Keersmaeker and Jolente De Keersmaeker, forty-four dancers enter into a dialogue with the natural landscape, where factors such as sound and silence, light and dark, distance and proximity become a matter of perspective, and where both new possibilities and boundaries emerge.
-In search of an ecological aesthetic they leave behind the four walls of the theatre for a performance that requires few theatrical interventions and fuse seamlessly with the natural environment.
+In search of an ecological aesthetic they leave behind the four walls of the theatre for a performance that requires few theatrical interventions and fuses seamlessly with the natural environment.

 “With Somnia, we set out to create an environment within which both students and audience could experience nature in the most direct way and to do so through the most familiar, inner environment a person possesses: the body, through which we live and breathe.
 We believe that we can control and exploit nature, but in our physical presence we are part of nature and nature is part of us.
 In that experience lies the awareness that if we destroy our environment, then our end is also near and hopefully it will wake us further to the great challenges that await us in the decades to come.”

 The woods and the night sky offer the perfect backdrop for the ‘dreams’ to which the title Somnia refers.
 The first of the dreams is Somnium, a novel by the seventeenth-century astronomer Johannes Kepler, in which science and science fiction merge to show that the planets revolve around the sun in an elliptic orbit.
 The second dream underpinning the performance is A Midsummer Night’s Dream.
 Combining Shakespeare and Kepler, the dancers explore the intersection of text, dance and music playing with gravity while guided by fantastic stories in a space-time far beyond the borders of urban theatre.